 But the current concepts, formalisms and modelling tools in AI are not yet up to the job, for reasons that I have been trying to explain elsewhere.
 So it is important to go on identifying requirements for such tools, to help drive research in the right directions, and that is something her book does far better than most things I have read by psychologists about cognition.
 (I should produce a list of exceptions here!).

-No blooming buzzing confusionMany people agree with William James that a newborn infant has experiences that have little structure, only a "blooming buzzing confusion".
 I have argued here that that is a mistake.
 For something like human learning to occur there must, from birth or soon after, be fairly advanced perceptual systems geared to kinds of things that can occur in the environment -- pre-specified in the genome.